BROOKE SNOW THE PODCAST – Episode 31

 Resistance.
 This morning, when I was trying to brush a knot out of my four-year old’s hair, she was wriggling and trying to get loose from the hairbrush.
 I said to her, “If you’d stop resisting, this could go a lot quicker.”

-I feel like that toddler sometimes, fighting and resisting what is, and not only that, resisting what could actually help me.
+I feel like that toddler sometimes, fighting and resisting what is.

 Again.
 Thinking a lot about resistance this week.